eaperches/Tetris/README.md

 Controls:

-Game uses Keyboard
+(Game uses Keyboard)

-To exit game, press esc in your keyboard.
+To exit game, press esc

-Use left and right arrow keys to move piece sideways

-Use up arrow key to rotate shape
+Use left and right arrow keys to move piece sideways Use up arrow key to rotate shape
 Use down arrow key to fast-fall